BenWilson-Mozilla/forum/IPR-Policy.md

 ## 4.3 Conditions and Procedure for Excluding Patents and/or Patent Applications From CAB Forum RF License.

-A Participant seeking to exclude Essential Claims from the CAB Forum RF License in accordance with Section 4.2 must provide written notice of such intent to the CAB Forum Chair with a copy to the appropriate Working Group Chair and the CAB Forum public mailing list (public@cabforum.org) (“Exclusion Notice”) within the Review Period.
-The Exclusion Notice shall be effective upon its receipt by the CAB Forum Chair.
+A Participant seeking to exclude Essential Claims from the CAB Forum RF License in accordance with Section 4.2 must provide written notice of such intent to the CAB Forum Chair with a copy to the appropriate Working Group Chair and the Working Group's public mailing list (“Exclusion Notice”) within the Review Period.
+The Exclusion Notice shall be effective upon its posting to the Working Group's public mailing list.
 The Exclusion Notice shall include identification of the numbered section of the Final Guideline or Final Maintenance Guideline whose implementation makes the excluded claim an Essential Claim for each of the issued patent(s) or pending patent application(s) that a Participant reasonably believes at the time may contain Essential Claims the Participant wishes to exclude from the CAB Forum RF License.
-For issued patents, the Exclusion Notice shall also include the patent number(s).
-For pending patent applications, the Exclusion Notice shall also include the title and application number(s).
+For issued patents, the Exclusion Notice shall also specifically identify the patent number(s) and the patent claims that the Participant considers Essential Claims.
+For pending patent applications, the Exclusion Notice shall also include the title and application number(s) and the patent claims that the Participant considers Essential Claims.
 If an issued patent or pending patent application that may contain Essential Claims is not set forth in the Exclusion Notice, such Essential Claims shall continue to be subject to the CAB Forum RF License.
 For unpublished patent applications, the Exclusion Notice shall also include a copy of the patent application.
 In addition, Exclusion Notices shall be published at https://cabforum.org/ipr-exclusion-notices/.

 ## 4.4 Effect of Exclusion Notice.

 The timing of the Exclusion Notice will determine the effect on the Participant’s CAB Forum RF License obligation as specified in Sections 4.4(a) and 4.4(b).
-If a Participant provides the CAB Forum Chair with a timely Exclusion Notice in accordance with Section 4.3, then:
+If a Participant posts a timely and complete Exclusion Notice in accordance with Section 4.3, then:

-(a) Such Participant’s CAB Forum RF License obligation shall remain in full force and effect for any Essential Claims in a Final Guideline or Final Maintenance Guideline that has been finally adopted (“Previously Adopted Final Guideline”) by the CAB Forum prior to the date on which the CAB Forum Chair receives such Participant’s Exclusion Notice (“Date of Receipt”); and
+(a) Such Participant’s CAB Forum RF License obligation shall remain in full force and effect for any Essential Claims in a Final Guideline or Final Maintenance Guideline that has been finally adopted (“Previously Adopted Final Guideline”) by the CAB Forum prior to the date on which such Participant’s Exclusion Notice is posted (“Date of Receipt”); and

 (b) Such Participant’s CAB Forum RF License obligation shall remain in full force and effect for any Essential Claims in any Draft Guideline for which a Review Period has been completed unless and to the extent that an Exclusion Notice has been given within such Review Period.

 ## 4.5 New Participant Reviews.

-When a new Participant joins a Working Group, such Participant shall be permitted not less than forty- five (45) days to review the Draft Guideline then under review, and any previously adopted Final Guidelines and Final Maintenance Guideline of such Working Group for any and all Essential Claims and to commit in a separate written agreement to the CAB Forum RF License requirement, as to any Final Guidelines or Final Maintenance Guidelines or Draft Guidelines of such Working Group for which the Review Period has been completed.
+When a new Participant joins a Working Group, such Participant shall be permitted forty-five (45) days to review the Draft Guideline then under review, and any previously adopted Final Guidelines and Final Maintenance Guideline of such Working Group for any and all Essential Claims and to commit in a separate written agreement to the CAB Forum RF License requirement, as to any Final Guidelines or Final Maintenance Guidelines or Draft Guidelines of such Working Group for which the Review Period has been completed.
 Failure to provide such written agreement will result in the inability to participate in the Working Group.
 With respect to any Working Group Draft Guideline for which a Review Period has commenced, a new Participant shall have the remainder of the Review Period in which to submit an Exclusion Notice.

 # 5. CAB Forum Royalty-Free (RF) License Requirements